nuts-foundation/nl-zorginzage-ig/input/pagecontent/vol2a.md

 - National specifications for network security, commonly referred to as "Veilig Netwerk" are not yet finalized.
 - The current concept version of the national specifications prescribes the use of PKIoverheid-certificates
-- PKIoverheid-certificates are already in use by vendors in most Nuts use cases
+- PKIoverheid-certificates are already widely in use by vendors

 ### Registering a new use case